 The main flashpoint we found though was around food.
 If one of the Frenchies finished their food first, they would try to get to the other’s food bowl.
 This led to teeth showing, growling, and aggression.
-We had to closely monitor this, and as Lola was a puppy and still being fed three times a day (see feeding schedule) we kept feeding areas separate sometimes.
+We had to closely monitor this as the puppy was still being fed three times a day (see feeding schedule) we kept feeding areas separate sometimes.

 Be prepared to have the occasional aggression between the two, particularly in the first couple of weeks as they start to learn the boundaries between each other.

 One of the funniest aspects we found when having 2 French Bulldogs in our home was jealousy.
-Lola the puppy was very needy as you would expect and spent a lot of time jumping up onto my wife’s lap.
+The puppy was very needy as you would expect and spent a lot of time jumping up onto my wife’s lap.

-We found that Claude would get jealous and try to squeeze his way between my wife and Lola.
+We found that Claude would get jealous and try to squeeze his way between my wife and the puppy.

 Thankfully this jealous behaviour didn’t end up in any biting or barking, but having spoken with other dog owners, I know this won’t always be the case.